Support Graph Preconditioners for Off-Lattice Cell-Based Models: Support Graph Preconditioners

 We want to show the equivalence of lines 10--16 in Algorithm \ref{alg:ldlt} to lines 10--11 in Algorithm \ref{alg:treeldlt}.
 We prove by induction on $i$ that, in Algorithm \ref{alg:ldlt}, $\mat{L_{ji}}$ is nonzero only if $i$ is connected to $j$ for all $j > i$.
 The hypothesis holds for the first vertex because $Y$ is guaranteed to be zero as there are no younger vertices.
 Now assume that the hypothesis holds for all vertices younger than some $i$.
 If $Y$ is nonzero, then there exists an older vertex $j$ and a younger vertex $k$ such that $k$ is connected to both $i$ and $j$.
 However, the only vertex older than $k$ that it is connected to is its unique parent.
 This implies that $i = j$, which contradicts line 10.
 Therefore, $Y$ is zero and the hypothesis is true, meaning the only $j$ we need to consider is the parent of $i$. \end{proof}

 When there is zero fill, no additional memory allocation is required for $L$ even when using a matrix-free or sparse matrix implementation.
 However, this is not the case for augmented MST preconditioners.
-Algorithm \ref{alg:treeldlt} is no longer valid and extra fill entries need to be stored.
-Another benefit of the standard MST preconditioner is that solving systems in the decomposed block Laplacian takes linear time.
-We provide algorithms for this in Section \ref{sec:treesolve}.
+Algorithm \ref{alg:treeldlt} is no longer valid and extra fill entries need to be stored for a complete factorization.
+Other options for solving systems in the augmented MST preconditioner include using an incomplete factorization with a fill-reducing algorithm like one of those mentioned in Section \ref{subsec:elimination}, or making a nested call to the conjugate gradient method with the standard MST as the preconditioner.

-This begs the question of whether there exists an effective augmentation strategy that does not create fill.
+This begs the question of whether there exists an effective augmentation strategy with which complete factorizations do not create fill.
 This restricts us to only add back edges between siblings in the MST.
 However, we suspect that this would not yield promising results for reasons we formalize in the next section.
-Intuitively, we want to add back edges that drastically reduce the distance between pairs of vertices, but sibling edges do a poor job of this.
+Intuitively, we want to add back edges that drastically reduce the distance between pairs of vertices (i.e., reduce the stretch), but sibling edges do a poor job of this.

-Finally, it is known that block LU factorization for symmetric positive definite matrices is stable as long as the matrix is well-conditioned \cite{demmel1995stability,Higham2002}.
+Another benefit of the standard MST preconditioner is that solving systems in the decomposed block Laplacian takes linear time.
+We provide algorithms for this in Section \ref{sec:treesolve}.
+Finally, it is known that block $LU$ factorization for symmetric positive definite matrices is stable as long as the matrix is well-conditioned \cite{demmel1995stability,Higham2002}.